robinrodricks/FluentStorage/doc/implementations/microsoft-sql.md

 This package implements reading and writing to tables.

-### Creating the blob client
+### Creating a table client

-The easiest way to create a blob storage is to use the factory method
+The easiest way to create a table storage is to use the factory method

 ```csharp
 using Storage.Net;